Victim Information & Notification

 - City of Huntsville: Property bonds can be posted with the City of Huntsville magistrate 24hrs a day, 7 days a week.

 - City of Madison: Property bonds can be posted with City of Madison magistrate Monday – Friday 8:00am to 4:30pm, excluding holidays.

 - Madison County: Property bonds can be made at the Sheriff's Administrative Offices at 100 Northside Square Rm 206 Monday – Friday 8:00am to 3:30pm, excluding holidays.

 Property Bond Information

-You will need to obtain the following items as documentation that you have sufficient property amounts and they are free from liens and encumbrances:
+You will need to obtain the following items as documentation that you have enough property amounts and they are free from liens and encumbrances:

-- Obtain a copy of your Tax Assessment Sheet for property owners in Madison County.
-This can be done on the 5th Floor of the Courthouse in the Tax Assessor’s Office.
-The appraised value of the property minus any liens/encumbrances must be greater than or equal to the amount of the bond.
+- A copy of your Tax Assessment Sheet for property owners in Madison County.
+This can be done at 1918 North Memorial Parkway, Huntsville, AL 35801 in the Tax Assessor's Office.

-- Obtain a copy of the Property Taxes paid on your property from the 1st Floor Tax Collector’s Office.
+- A copy of the Property Taxes Paid on your property from 1918 North Memorial Parkway, Huntsville, AL 35801 in the Tax Collector's Office.